 Your rights to your personal information

 Data protection legislation gives you the right to request access to personal information about you which is processed by the British Red Cross and to have any inaccuracies corrected.

 You also have the right to ask us to erase your personal information, ask us to restrict our processing of your personal information or to object to our processing of your personal information.

 If you wish to exercise these rights, please complete this request form (PDF) and send it along with copies of two separate identification documents which provide photo identification and confirm your address, such as a passport, driving licence, or utility bill.

 Please also provide any additional information that is relevant to the nature of your contact with us, as this will help us to locate your records.

 You can send us the documents via post to:

 British Red Cross

 Alternatively email a copy of the form along with scans or photos of your two forms of identification to: email@example.com.

-We will respond within 40 days, on receipt of your written request and copies of your identification documents.
-We reserve the right to charge a fee of £10 to process the request.
+We will respond within 30 days, on receipt of your written request and copies of your identification documents.

 If you would like more information, or have any questions about this policy, to make a formal complaint about our approach to data protection or raise privacy concerns please contact the Information Governance Team: